dankilev/connexOneTest/README.md

 # connexOneTest

-Purpose: Demonstrate Full Stack skills with "node.js" (used back-end) and "react" (used for front-end)
+Purpose: Demonstrate Full Stack skills with "node.js" (used for back-end) and "react" (used for front-end)

 ## Installation